japila-books/spark-sql-internals/docs/ColumnVector.md

-title: ColumnVector

-# ColumnVector -- In-Memory Columnar Data
+# ColumnVector &mdash; In-Memory Columnar Data

 `ColumnVector` is the <<contract, contract>> of <<implementations, in-memory columnar data>> (of a <<type, DataType>>).